MicrosoftDocs/dynamics365smb-docs/business-central/analysis-mode.md

 ## Prerequisite

-- For list pages, the analysis mode was introduced in Business Central 2023 release wave 1 (version 22) as a preview.
-If you're using version 22, an administrator must turn it on before you can use it.
-If you're an administrator, and you want to turn on the data analysis mode, go to the **Feature Management** page and enable **Feature Update: Analysis mode, quickly analyze data directly in Business Central**.
-For more information about turning features on and off, go to [Feature Management](/dynamics365/business-central/dev-itpro/administration/feature-management).
+- If you're using version 22, the data analysis mode is in preview, so it must be enabled by an admin before you can use it.
+To enable, go to the **Feature Management** page and switch on **Feature Update: Analysis mode, quickly analyze data directly in Business Central**.
+[Learn more about Feature Management](/dynamics365/business-central/dev-itpro/administration/feature-management).
+- In version 23 and later, the feature's enabled by default.
-- For queries, the analysis mode was introduced in Business Central 2023 release wave 2 (version 23).
+- To analyze queries, you must be using Business Central 2023 release wave 2 (version 23) or later.

 ## Get started